 FDA unveils proposed front-of-package nutrition label

-The U.S. Food and Drug Administration has unveiled a proposed front-of-package (FOP) nutrition label to provide consumers with readily visible information about a product’s saturated fat, sodium and added sugars content.
+The FDA has unveiled a proposed front-of-package (FOP) nutrition label with information about saturated fat, sodium and added sugars content

 Those three nutrients are directly linked with chronic diseases when consumed in excess, according to a statement on the FDA’s website.
 The Nutrition Info box would complement the Nutrition Facts label required on most food packages and rank percentages of the nutrients as “Low,” “Med” or “High.”